tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015_part2/f4b_xor_w4kfu_p2.md

 ### Dispatcher ###

-  Let's consider the higher basic blocks and their control flow, consisting of in the following control flow graph (for comprehension purpose, we have omitted `nop` instructions, also we have split the basic block), they form a [region](http://digital.cs.usu.edu/~allan/AdvComp/Notes/controld/controld.html) whose the header is the block at `0x402048`, there is even a unique exit block at `0x402096`.
+  Let's consider the higher basic blocks and their control flow, consisting of in the following control flow graph.
+They form a [region](http://digital.cs.usu.edu/~allan/AdvComp/Notes/controld/controld.html) whose the header is the block at `0x402048`, there is even a unique exit block at `0x402096`.
 This is an useful property since we can safely isolate the [data-flow analysis](https://en.wikipedia.org/wiki/Data-flow_analysis) on these blocks from other parts of the program.

   <a name="dispatchercfg">
   ![Dispatcher](images/f4b_vm1_dispatcher.svg)
   </a>

   **Remark:**
-  *for comprehension purpose, we have omitted `nop`(s) from basic blocks; also the instruction `test ebx, ...` is split from the exit block, so it is not included in the region*
+  *for comprehension purpose, we have omitted `nop`(s) from basic blocks; the instruction `test ebx, ...` is split from the exit block, so it is not included in the region.
+We have added also a "pseudo" back-edge from the lowest block to the entry point to imply that the dispatcher is executed through a loop.*

   Indeed, we observe that this region accesses `5` different memory addresses: `0x403041` (byte access), `0x403ca7` (byte access), `0x403042` (word access), `0x40268b` (double word access).
 Moreover, a simple [liveness analysis](https://en.wikipedia.org/wiki/Live_variable_analysis) shows that all accessed registers are *dead* before entering the header block; except `ebx`, they are also *dead* when going out the exit block.
 Consequently, the region is completely "parameterized" by values at these memory addresses.